AppsFlyerKnowledge/devhub/docs/apis/management/bulk_users_management_overview.md

 | There was a problem with permissions for this account. | There was an issue with the account that prevented the request from being completed. |
 | Exceeded the limit of adding 20 users in a single API call. | An API call can contain up to 20 user additions. |

-### Get users API

-Use the Get API to retrieve data on user roles and permissions in bulk.

-**Response example:**

-“users”: [

-{

-“username”: “Dan Smith”,

-“email”: “dan.smith@mycompany.com”,

-“role”: “admin”,

-“apps”: “All & future”,

-“media_sources”: “All”,

-“geos”: “All”,

-“last_login”: “Apr 15, 2024”

-}

-]

 ### Delete users in bulk